MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

 10. Fix compilation errors.

     If any errors occur, they are shown in the **Error List** window.

-For information about compilation errors when you are converting a [!INCLUDE[nav7long](includes/nav7long_md.md)] database, see [Compilation Errors When Converting a Microsoft Dynamics NAV 2013 Database](Compilation-Errors-When-Converting-a-Microsoft-Dynamics-NAV-2013-Database.md).
+    For information about compilation errors when you are converting a [!INCLUDE[nav7long](includes/nav7long_md.md)] database, see [Resolving Compilation Errors When Converting a Microsoft Dynamics NAV 2013 Database](Compilation-Errors-When-Converting-a-Microsoft-Dynamics-NAV-2013-Database.md).
+    For information about compilation errors when you are converting a  [!INCLUDE[navcorfu_md](includes/navcorfu_md.md)] database, see [Resolving Compilation Errors When Converting a Microsoft Dynamics NAV 2016 Database](Compilation-Errors-When-Converting-Microsoft-Dynamics-NAV-2015-Database.md).

      You can find all objects which did not compile in the **Object Designer** window, by setting a field filter on the **Compiled** field.

+11. If you converted a [!INCLUDE[navcorfu_md](includes/navcorfu_md.md)], you will have to modify C/AL code to ensure that the **My Settings** page works properly in the [!INCLUDE[nav_web_md](includes/nav_web_md.md)].

+    For more information, see [Resolving My Settings Page Implementation After a Database Conversion](Resolve-MySettings-Page-After-Upgrade.md).
 11. Upload the customer license to the converted database.

      For more information, see [Uploading a License File for a Specific Database](How-to--Upload-the-License-File.md#UploadtoDatabase).